Balayage vs Ombre - Balayage and Ombre Differences and Hair Color Ideas 2025

 Freehand Balayage

 Freehand balayage is the artistic core of balayage coloring.
 The stylist paints the color directly onto the hair without foils or strict sectioning.
-This technique uses backcombing at roots to blend highlights smoothly, no obvious segmentation.
+This technique uses backcombing at roots to blend highlights smoothly, with no obvious segmentation.

 Ombre Balayage